brightzheng100/instana-server-on-roks/README.md

 sudo -E ./1-vm.sh
 ```

-> Note: once you have successfully completed this step, please skip all steps in part 1 and proceed with part 2.
+> Note: once you have successfully completed this "The TL;DR Guide for Part 1", please skip all steps in part 1 and proceed directly with [Part 2 - Deploying Instana Backend Components on ROKS](#part-2---deploying-instana-backend-components-on-roks).

 ### Installing Docker